 I noticed this mantis on the porch one morning and brought him to the kitchen table with a glass and some paper.
 He seemed fine with that, and I was careful not to harm him throughout the shoot.

 With my iPhone 4, a macro lens by Photojojo, and a high-powered flashlight from Home Depot, I captured several shots, some like this using Hipstamatic’s John S. lens and Rock BW-11 film.
 The app adds a random depth that I like.

 Experimenting with the light and camera positioning, I coaxed out varying shadows and highlights, the most dramatic being when the beast seemed to stare right into the lens.
 No doubt he was experiencing what being abducted by aliens must be like for humans.

 After about five minutes of that, it was back to the wild on a bush in the yard where he blended in much better than in the kitchen.

 What do you think?
-Ever experimented with macro photography?
-What do you think of wasps?
-What would you name this guy?
-Let us hear from you in the comments!
+Ever done any macro photography?
+What are your techniques?
+Let us hear from you in the comments.

 Macro view of a nail in the laundry room.
 Shot with my iPhone using a Photojojo macro lens and the Hipstamatic app, using its Buckhorst lens and Blanko film settings.
 I also raised the saturation and sharpened slightly in Photoforge 2.
 The untouched version of this image made the honor roll in a recent Instagram challenge, which inspired me to extend from my usual style and see what could be done within the limitations set by the contest, which indeed proved challenging, yet rewarding.